 Information from your booking form should give you some insight into who exactly is staying in your property.
 This allows you to tailor your welcome pack to each group of guests, letting them know that you’ve put that extra bit of effort into hosting them.

 If there are going to be young children staying then you could leave out some colouring pencils and some paper.
 If it’s a family with slightly older kids then how about popping some cards or board games on a side table for them, or the code for the wifi?
 Are they bringing a dog?
-Leave out a bag of treats or a toy.
+Leave out a toy.
 You might already know if your guests are celebrating a hen do or a big birthday, so a small congratulatory card could go a long way.

 Additional extras